Iconic ‘Dukes of Hazzard’ car involved in Missouri crash

 One of those, belonging to John Schneider, who played Bo in the television series, was destroyed by Hurricane Ida in 2021, Insider reports.
 In a photo posted to Facebook, Schneider shows the vehicle smashed by a tree.

-Warner Bros. stopped producing General Lee toy cars in 2015 amid rising calls for the removal of Confederate symbols (the car is named after Civil War General Robert E. Lee) across the country, The Hollywood Reporter writes.
+Warner Bros. stopped producing General Lee toy cars in 2015 amid rising calls for the removal of Confederate symbols across the country, The Hollywood Reporter writes.
 Reruns were also reportedly removed from TV Land.
+The iconic car is named after Civil War Gen. Robert E. Lee.

-It’s unclear how many genuine General Lee vehicles remain, and how bad the damages were to the car involved in Sunday’s crash.
+It’s unclear how many genuine General Lee vehicles remain and how badly the car was damaged in Sunday’s crash.